 How do I return materials?

-Book returns remain closed and no items are due at this time.
-Please do not attempt to return items or donate any books using the book drops at any library location.
+Book returns are open during curbside hours at the Main Library.
+Please do not attempt to return items or donate any books using the book drops the West Duluth or Mt.
+Royal branch locations.

 What are you doing to protect the safety of patrons and library staff?